 Every year the RCG committee presents the Jack Lewin prize to someone who has made a significant contribution to the rivers and coastal sector.
-In the past it has been presented at the Rivers & Coastal Group Conference and this year, it was presented at the Flood & Coast Conference.
+In the past it was presented at the Rivers & Coastal Group Conference and now it is usually presented at the Flood & Coast Conference.

 History of the Prize